Big Ten Daily: Kickoff Time Announced for NCAA Season Opener Between Illinois, Nebraska

 The 2021 NFL Draft has come and gone, but the selection process is always looming on the mind of Senior Bowl Executive Director Jim Nagy.
 He often predicts breakout candidates and rising stars that could play at the professional level.

-Michigan defensive lineman Aiden Hutchinson is a player that Nagy is keeping his eye on for the 2021 college football season.
+Michigan defensive lineman Aidan Hutchinson is a player that Nagy is keeping his eye on for the 2021 college football season.

 Last year, Hutchinson played in three games for the Wolverines, but he missed the final three games of the season due to injury.
 He recorded 15 tackles and two quarterback hurries in his short time on the field.